LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Heffernan et al. 2022.md

 key: 5JLJ9SDC
 version: 2236
 itemType: conferencePaper
-title: Bitext Mining Using Distilled Sentence Representations for Low-Resource Languages
+paperTitle: Bitext Mining Using Distilled Sentence Representations for Low-Resource Languages
 proceedingsTitle: "Findings of the Association for Computational Linguistics: EMNLP 2022"
 conferenceName: "Findings of the Association for Computational Linguistics: EMNLP 2022"
 place: "Abu Dhabi, United Arab Emirates"